Skip to main content

 • Rows citedselective-reserve-band-movement

 Important: These are historical observations, not guarantees.
-The NSW Department of Education runs the official process; where our notes and the Department differ, follow the Department.
+The NSW Department of Education runs the official process — including outcomes and reserve-list stages and the application process.
+Where our notes and the Department differ, follow the Department.

 Band timing summary (2024 + 2025 rounds)